NATURE: The Funkiest Monkeys

 Upon his arrival, Stafford-Johnson finds a very different looking Sulawesi.
 An island once entirely covered in forest, is now undertaken with new roads, people and buildings.
 He meets up with the leader of a team of local biologists - Giyarto, or Ugi for short - who has been studying the macaques for seven years.
 Together they will make a film to show how special these monkeys are, hoping to involve the local community in protecting them before they disappear forever.

-NATURE observes the troop of endangered crested black macaques and explores what is causing their decline when "The Funkiest Monkeys" premieres Wednesday, January 29, 2014 on PBS.
-After the broadcast, the episode will be available for online streaming at pbs.org/nature.
+NATURE observes the troop of endangered crested black macaques and explores what is causing their decline when "The Funkiest Monkeys" premiered Wednesday, January 29, 2014 on PBS.
+After the broadcast, the episode will be available for online streaming.

 The macaques Ugi has been following live in a special nature reserve known as Tangkoko in North Sulawesi.
 These extremely intelligent and social animals live in large family groups and forage chiefly for fruit.
 Each of the 70 individuals in this troop has been named which helps in documenting their relationships and strict hierarchical structure dominated by an alpha male called Tarzan.